lsst-dm/dm_dev_guide/stack/deprecating-interfaces.rst

 A deprecated pybind11-wrapped function, method or class must be rewrapped in pure Python using the `lsst.utils.deprecate_pybind11` function, which defaults to ``category=FutureWarning``::

    from lsst.utils.deprecated import deprecate_pybind11
-   ExposureF.getCalib = deprecate_pybind11(ExposureF.getCalib,
+   ExposureF.getCalib = deprecate_pybind11(
+       ExposureF.getCalib,
        reason="Replaced by getPhotoCalib.
-Will be removed after v18.")
+Will be removed after v18." version="v17.0")

 If only one overload of a set is being deprecated, state that in the reason string.
 Over-warning is considered better than under-warning in this case.
 The reason string must also specify the version after which the function may be removed, as discussed in :ref:`code_removal`.
+The version argument specifies the upcoming release, at which time the deprecation will be in effect.

 .. note::